czyys/dustforceguide/README.md

 Usually the only advantage practice maps have is including only the part you want to practice, but "Editor Anywhere" feature of Dustmod allows to do the same and much more.
 I highly recommend getting accustomed to using it (you can read how to use it here - <a href="https://github.com/czyys/dustforceguide#using-editor-anywhere">Using editor anywhere</a>).

-Practice maps used in this guide (among a few others people have made over the years) are the exception because they focus on making sure you're going to understand core techniques and mechanics of Dustforce.
+Practice maps included in this guide (among a few others people have made over the years) are the exception because they focus on making sure you're going to understand core techniques and mechanics of Dustforce.

 \
 <a name="movement"/>